covid-at-home/covid-at-home/shopping.md

 * **Enough sheets, pillow casings, towels**

-   > Stuff most everyone has in the home, but just to be sure: once people get sick you want to change the bedlinens often, and you may use more towels also
+   > Stuff most everyone has in the home, but just to be sure: once people get sick you want to change the bedlinens often, and you may use more towels also.

 * **Cleaning supplies, bleach**

+* **paracetamol**

+  > The painkiller and fever supressant of choice.
+Unless you are allergic to it, in which case Ibuprofen may be the next best thing.
+Make sure you follow the packing slip instructions as to how much to maximally take per day.

 &nbsp;

 ### Nice to have